 Many people are disgusted at the mere idea of eating the white wood grub which the blacks are so fond of.
 As a matter of fact, there is nothing nasty or disgusting in these soft white morsels, any more than there is in an oyster.
 It is all a matter of taste…I have never tried them in a curry, but feel sure they would be excellent.

-While many curry powders were imported from India and Ceylon (now Sri Lanka) various locally blended brands of curry powder were available, including the locally blended Keen’s Curry, invented by the eponymous Mr Keen at his grocery store south of Hobart.
+While many curry powders were imported from India and Ceylon (now Sri Lanka) various locally blended brands of curry powder were available, including Keen’s Curry, invented by the eponymous Mr Keen at his grocery store south of Hobart.
 It went on to win prizes at intercolonial exhibitions and became an essential ingredient in Tasmania’s famous scallop pies.
 Mayhews was a popular brand in Western Australia while Barton & Co. advertised their own curry powders in South Australia.

 The firm of Lewis & Whitty was established in Melbourne in 1868, originally as manufacturers of laundry requisites.
-In the following years, the range was expanded to include boot blacking.
 By 1896 the company had factories and works in Richmond, Fitzroy and Clifton Hill, as well as a head office in Melbourne’s Flinders Lane and had expanded into food products.
-In addition to curry powder, they were making baking powder, curry powders, salad oils, culinary essences, knife polish and Seidlitz powders (laxatives).
-Many of the products, including laundry starch and bootblacking carried the brand name Diamond.
+In addition to curry powder, they were making baking powder, salad oils, culinary essences, knife polish and Seidlitz powders (laxatives).
 “There is not a household where their name is not known,” wrote the Weekly Times in 1896.